shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

  ### Exercise 4: Simple buffer overflow - Overwrite local variables

  __1) Shortly explain in your own words, why this program is vulnerable.__
  - The program is vulnerable because it reads user input till it receives EOF and there is no check on input size which will be stored buffer’s size.
-If the user input size is greater than buffer size, buffer overflow occours.
+If the user input size is greater than the buffer size, a buffer overflow occurs.

 __2) show attack__